Using PromQL in Observability Platform

 Filter values to a range

-The following query returns all time series with an offset of an hour ago that match
+The following query returns all time series with an offset

-label that matches the value eth0
+matches eth0

 :